Blaise1030/eleventy-blog/content/about/index.md

 ---
 layout: layouts/base.njk
 eleventyNavigation:
-  key: New about use page
+  key: New about use page12
   order: 4
 ---
 # About Me